gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 2. Design a URL shortener service (Tiny URL)

 Users will provide a long url, your service needs to return a short url.
-If the users give you the same short url you need to return the actual url.
+If the users lookup the short url service needs to return the actual url.

 * If you generate a short url with UUID there can be collision if the key is same.
 More **collisions** more time is spent in returning a response degrading your service.
 The system will not scale.
-* If the pre-created short url are stored in a RDBMS database there is contention at the db when all the threads ask for the next free key.
+* If the pre-created hash/short url code are stored in a RDBMS database there is contention at the db when all the threads ask for the next free key.
-* Ensure that pre-created short url are not sequential so that someone should not guess what the next key can be simply by incrementing one character.
+* Ensure that pre-created short url code are not sequential so that someone should not guess what the next key can be simply by incrementing one character.
+* The ratio of read to write (**READ:WRITE**) are not same.
+For every 1 write the reads can be 1000.
+1:1000.
+Someone creates a tiny url and shares it with is 1000 followers.
+There will be more reads compared to writes.

 ![](url-shortner.png)

-* Given a key find the URL - We will use and RDMBS database for this.
-RDBMS handles the fetch very well and scales well.
-  We dont use a NO-SQL db as we want consistency (CAP).
-* We will use 2 table, first one where primary key is the short url and value is the actual url.
-The second table where primary key is the actual url and the value is the short url.
+* Since we have more reads than writes we will use CQRS (Command and Query Responsibility Segregation) pattern here.
-* A Generate key service will populate the queue with the existing short-url generated.
+* The Generate key service will populate the queue with the short-url codes.
 Generate key service will ensure that duplicate keys are not loaded by generating short urls in range eg: A-F, G-N ranges.
-* A consistent hashing service will handle the situation where we add more queues to the group.
+* A consistent hashing service will handle the situation where we add more queues to the group or cases when queues die.
-* The queue represented here is redis poll queue and not a listener based or a pub-sub queue.
 * The put operation first fetches a key from the queue, since there are multiple queues there is no contention to get a new key.
-It then writes the key & value to the RDBMS.
+It then writes the key & value to the database.
-* If there is heavy writes at RDBMS then sharding can be done.
-The service needs to be aware of the shards to write to and read from.
+* If we need to scaling even more, we can use region specific sharding.
+The service will then need to be aware of the shards to write to and read from. eg: Asia vs North America shard.
 * Nodes go down often, so if the queues die then there can be unused keys that are forever lost.
-We use a reconciliation task that runs nightly to recover any lost keys.
+We use a recovery task that runs nightly to recover any lost keys.
-* The service doesn't need to be aware of ranges hence we dont need any Zookeeper or consensus manager.
-If the short url has to be generated on fly then you can use DB to know the ranges each nodes is handling, overhead of zookeeper doesn't justify the benefits.
+* Few other design approach suggest zookeeper to maintain range of keys, In the above design the service doesn't need to be aware of ranges hence we dont need Zookeeper or consensus manager.
+If the short url has to be generated on fly then you can use DB to know the ranges each node is handling, overhead of zookeeper doesn't justify the benefits.
-* You can use a LRU cache to improve the get responses.
-Use one of the Caching Strategy discussed above.
+* A tiny url fetches will have more probability of being queried again in short span hence cache will avoid the database call.

 {{% notice tip "Tip" %}}
-Avoid collisions, on a new environment there will be less collisions but as your data grows collisions will increase.
+Avoid collisions in hashing (when hash is same), on a new environment there will be fewer collisions but as your data grows collisions will increase.
 {{% /notice %}}

 {{% notice tip "Tip" %}}
 Avoid contention for resources, contentions grow exponentially as system scales.
 The simple act of asking the DB for the next free record among a set, incrementing a particular row value are examples where contention can occur.
-{{% /notice %}}

-{{% notice tip "Tip" %}}
-Don't hesitate to recommend RDBMS for high scale systems.
-Given a key find the record, RDBMS does this job very well.
-Remember Youtube uses RDBMS.
 {{% /notice %}}

 ### 3. Design a Youtube / Facebook like counter service